PDFs by language

 Chemo is the short word for chemotherapy – the use of drugs to fight cancer.
 The drugs are given into a vein.
 These drugs go into your blood and spread through your body.
 They kill cells that are fast growing, cancer cells and good cells, like blood cells and hair.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Chemo cycles last about 3 to 4 weeks.
 Using 2 or more chemo drugs together often works better than using one drug alone.
 Treatment lasts for many months.

 Chemo can make you feel very tired, sick to your stomach, and cause your hair to fall out.
 But these problems go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have side effects, be sure to talk to your cancer care team so they can help.

-Radiation (pronounced RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 In testicular cancer, radiation is mainly used to kill cancer cells that have spread to lymph nodes.
 It can also be used to treat cancer that has spread to the brain or spinal cord.

 Side effects of radiation treatments

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 The most common side effects of radiation are: